AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPan10.md

 #### Description

 Method; moves the specified item to the specified folder.
 If you pass an empty string ("") for *folderPath*, the items are moved to the Custom Presets folder.
-If you don’t pass a value for *namePath*, the currently selected items are moved.
+If you donâ€™t pass a value for *namePath*, the currently selected items are moved.
-You can’t move items to or from the Default Presets folder.
+You canâ€™t move items to or from the Default Presets folder.

 #### Example